Cyclonecode/mysql-notification/README.md

       npm install

-- Setup your user defined function (UDF) by adding the shared library into mysqls plugin folder, this folder can be located by executing `SHOW VARIABLES LIKE 'plugin_dir';` from the mysql client:
+- Setup your user defined function (UDF) by adding the shared library into the mysql plugin folder:

-      mysql -u<user> -p<pass> -e"SHOW VARIABLES LIKE 'plugin_dir'"
+      PLUGIN_DIR=`mysql_config --plugindir`
-      cp mysql_notification.so /usr/local/mysql/lib/plugin/.
+      cp mysql_notification.so $PLUGIN_DIR/.

 - Tell mysql about the UDF: